exakat/exakat-docs/Reference/Rules/Functions/NeverUsedParameter.rst

 Never Called Parameter
 ++++++++++++++++++++++

-  When a parameter is never used at calltime.
-It always falls back to its default value : then, it may be turned into a local variable.
+  This analysis reports when a parameter is never used at calltime.

+Such parameter has a default value, and always falls back to it.
+As such, it may be turned into a local variable.

-Parameter without a default value are reported by PHP, and are usually always filled.
+A never called parameter is often planned for future use, though, so far, the code base doesn't make use of it.
+It also happens that the code use it, but is not part of the analyzed code base, such as a plugin system.

+This issue is silent: it doesn't yield any `error <https://www.php.net/error>`_.
+It is also difficult to identify, as it requires checking all the usage of the method.

+This analysis checks for actual usage of the parameter, from the outside of the method.
+This is different from checking if the parameter is used inside the method.

 .. code-block:: php